 Scale of the project: A pilot study is currently being carried out in Mid Essex NHS Trust.
 Based on this we plan to expand the use of this platform and online communication tools in a large number of NHS Trusts.
 Our vision is to change the perception and practice of valid informed consent for patients and doctors in all clinical specialties.

 Desired impact: The desired impact of the project is to improve patient understanding, involvement and satisfaction with their informed consent for surgery.
-We aim to maximize patient reported outcomes measures and reduce the risk of litigation for medical staff, hospitals and Trusts.
+We aim to maximize patient reported outcome measures and reduce the risk of litigation for medical staff, hospitals and Trusts.

 Progress to date: The project is currently at the stage of a pilot study, to gather initial data and user feedback for further implementation.
 Concurrently, we are developing new resources to expand and innovate the platform while maintaining high quality.